Chik-Network/chik_puzzles/README.md

 # Testing

-This project is managed with `uv` for Python and `cargo` for Rust.
+This project is managed with `poetry` for Python and `cargo` for Rust.

 To run the Python tests:
 ```
-pip install uv
+python -m venv venv

-uv venv
+pip install poetry
 . ./venv/bin/activate
-uv sync
+poetry install
-uv run pytest chia_puzzles_py/tests
+pytest chia_puzzles_py/tests
 ```
-If you're on Windows activate the venv with `.venv\Scripts\activate` instead
+If you're on Windows activate the venv with `. venv\Scripts\activate` instead

 To run the Rust tests:
 ```